National Capitol DX Association's

 to receive your cards.

-When you move please notify us of your change of address.
-We receive
+When you move please notify us of your change of

-a fair number of returns by the USPS because an address has changed
+address.
+We receive a fair number of returns by the USPS

-since people sent in their envelopes to us.
-It can take quite a while
+to us.
+It can take quite a while for cards to show up in

-for cards to show up in the Bureau after a QSO had been made.
-Most of
+the Bureau after a QSO had been made.
+Most of the cards we

-years ago.
+ago.

 Cards from bureaus in other countries are received at our post office

 manager.
-They are then distributed to the volunteer sorters by
+They are then distributed to the volunteer

-take place once every two months.
-Others pick up their cards at the
+months.
+Others pick up their cards at the home of the

-in for their suffix letter to make the mailing economical from the
+for their suffix letter to make the mailing economical from the

 standpoint of the bureau's operating expenses.